What's an event mesh?

-- To view and run Health Checks on an event mesh, your user profile requires the Mesh Manager Viewer role
+- To view and run Health Checks on an event mesh, your user profile requires the Cluster & Mesh Manager Viewer role

-- To view and run Health Checks, and to create, modify, or delete an event mesh, you require the Mesh Manager Editor role
+- To view and run Health Checks, and to create, modify, or delete an event mesh, you require the Cluster & Mesh Manager Editor role

-- To create, modify, or delete event broker services as part of modifying or creating event meshes, you also require the Cluster Manager Editor role
+- To create, modify, or delete event broker services as part of modifying or creating event meshes, you also require the Cluster & Mesh Manager Editor role

 If you require a role assigned to you, contact your PubSub+ Cloud administrator.
 For more information about the roles, see Roles and Permissions.

-Mesh Manager always creates a full-mesh of DMR external links between the event broker service in your event mesh.
-If, at any time, there are fewer than two event broker service in an event mesh, the event mesh is deleted.
+Mesh Manager always creates a full-mesh of DMR external links between the event broker services in your event mesh.
+If, at any time, there are less than two event broker service in an event mesh, the event mesh is deleted.